12.1. An Introduction To Polymorphism

 }

 Drawing the shape.
 Based on the user's selection, a switch statement calls the correct draw function.
 The switch statement represents the code needed to access or use the object.
 An actual program repeats this code block whenever and wherever it needs to use that object.
 We can implement this simple demonstration entirely main, but an actual program would have many functions.
-The variables, choice, c, r, and t, are required to access the user's shape and must therefore be passed as arguments to the other functions in the program.
+The variables choice, c, r, and t are required to access the user's shape, so they must be passed as arguments to the other functions in the program.

 Complete demonstration program: shape-proc.cpp